The seductive pull of screens that you might not know about

 In my previous blogs, I describe the role of classical conditioning in the pull of technology.
 There is another, perhaps even more, influential way in which we get drawn into using technology.
-Technology as supernormal stimuli can pull us into using it in ways that have a negative impact on our lives…and those around us.
+There is another, perhaps even more influential, reason why we are drawn to our smartphones, though.
+Our screens can act as what are known as supernormal stimuli, which may, in ways, have a negative impact on our lives…and those around us.

 Dutch biologist Niko Tinbergen is credited with discovering and describing supernormal stimuli.
 Tinbergen noticed how animals would react to certain stimuli.
 For example, the color red will trigger certain instinctive behavioral responses for different species.
 Tinbergen was particularly fascinated with the male Stickleback fish and how they strongly defend their territory from other male Sticklebacks.
 Tinbergen wondered what stimulated the male stickleback to defend its territory.
 Through his observations and experiments, he discovered it was the red underbelly of the fish.

 Then Tinbergen created other stimuli with the color red.
 For instance, he would paint a piece of wood red, place it in the water, and, sure enough, the male Stickleback would attack the block of wood.
 This is despite the fact that the wood was only vaguely fish-like in appearance.
 Interestingly, by presenting the Stickleback with an exaggerated version of the stimulus that provoked the aggressive, territorial response, Tinbergen was able to get the male in question to respond more strongly and preferentially to the exaggerated version of the stimulus than to another male Stickleback!
 That is, supernormal stimuli can cause an animal to have a greater reaction to the exaggerated stimulus than to the natural stimulus.